GreenOpsInc/get-started/ingress/README.md

 ### Port Configuration
 Any port can be configured for TCP.
 In the example, it is `22: "greenops/jumpserver:22"`.
 The port on the left (which is what is exposed by Ingress) can be updated to be anything.
 Remember to set the new port number in the GreenOps Helm chart by setting the variable `common.server.tunnelingPort`.
 For example, if a user wanted to expose TCP on port `1234`, they would set the ConfigMap to be `1234: "greenops/jumpserver:22"`, and add the following flag when deploying the GreenOps control plane Helm chart: `--set 'common.server.tunnelingPort=\"1234\"'`.

+Remember to also add the port into the Ingress' Service.
+Full description of configuring Ingress is here: https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/

 *Note*: The escape character and quotes are important when setting the variable using CLI.